maxrothman/scrabble_lyrics/README.md

 ####Download:

-Click on "scrabble_lyrics.py", then right click on "raw" in the top right and select "Save Link As"
+Right-click on "scrabble_lyrics.py", then select "Save Link As".

 ####Usage: